elmahio/documentation/docs/using-the-elmah-io-extension-for-visual-studio.md

 > Don't use the Extensions and Updates feature inside Visual Studio, since Visual Studio causes a problem with installing extensions in previous versions.

 Double/click the downloaded VSIX and enable elmah.io in the versions of Visual Studio of your choice.
-The extension supports Visual Studio 2015, 2017 and 2019.
+The extension supports Visual Studio 2015, 2017, and 2019.
+If you like living on the edge, there's a preview for Visual Studio 2022 [here](https://marketplace.visualstudio.com/items?itemName=elmahio.elmahiobrowser2022).

 ## Usage